INTEGSCI 100 — EXPLORING BIOLOGY

 A first-year course focused on the core concepts in biology (evolution; transformation of energy and matter; information exchange and storage; structure and function; systems biology), professions in biology, and the foundational skills and knowledge needed for successful academic and post-graduate careers in biology.

-Introduces first-year science students to the world of public service from the perspective of both the university and its community partners, using classroom activities and direct experiences.
-Service opportunities include science outreach, sustainability, and public health.
-Upon completion of the course, students will be prepared to access the network of service providers in the region to pursue more in-depth volunteer or community-based learning opportunities.
+A discussion-based seminar introducing first-year STEM students to the world of public service from the perspective of both the university and its community partners.
+Classroom activities and direct campus and off-campus experiences are included.
+Service opportunities include STEM outreach, sustainability, and public health.
 Involves approximately 1 hour per week of public service.

 INTEGSCI 230 — EXPLORING DISCIPLINE-BASED LEADERSHIP & MENTORING

 Students will build practical peer leadership and mentoring skills, while evaluating and reflecting on personal experiences among a group of peers who challenge and learn from each other as they explore leadership.
 Class activities are designed to develop critical thinking around student development issues and provide strategies for integrating discussions of diversity, ethics, social justice, community, and civic responsibility into leadership experiences.